Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 The emulator that this article will focus on is BlueStacks, one of the most popular Android emulators available in the market.

-BlueStacks is free to use, and the Android apps that you use will basically be logging the device as an Android phone or tablet.
+BlueStacks is free to use, and the Android Phone apps that you use will basically be logging the device as an Android phone or tablet.

 System Requirements for BlueStacks